 Delinquency Status: A delinquency period for federal student loan borrowers begins the day after they miss a payment.
-As of September 2018, 18% of borrowers in repayment were in a delinquency status, meaning they had missed a payment and as of Sept.
-30, 2018 had not restarted making on-time payments.
-This accounted for \$100.89 billion of the \$560.3 billion in repayment.
+As of September 2019, 17% of borrowers in repayment for Federal Direct Loans and ED-held FFEL were in a delinquency status, meaning they had missed a payment and as of Sept.
+30, 2019 had not restarted making on-time payments.
+This accounted for \$97.4 billion of the \$719 billion in Federal Direct Loans and ED-held FFEL currently in repayment.

 Figure 12.
-Percentage of Dollars Outstanding for Borrowers in Repayment Status, by Delinquency Status, as of Sept.
-30, 2018
+Percentage of Dollars Outstanding for Federal Direct Loan Borrowers in Repayment Status, by Delinquency Status, as of Sept.
+30, 2019

 Note: Includes outstanding principal and interest balances.
-The category for In Default includes technical default (271 days delinquent), default (361 days delinquent), and loans transferring to the Debt Management and Collections System.
+The category for "In default" includes technical default (271 days delinquent), default (361 days delinquent), and loans transferred to the Debt Management and Collections System.
+This figure reflects data for only the Federal Direct Loan portfolio.
+It does not include data on FFEL or ED-held FFEL.
+Source: National Student Loan Data System (NSLDS), available from FSA Data Center (https://studentaid.ed.gov/sa/about/datacenter/student/portfolio).